Finsinyur/quant-simplified/README.md

-# quant-simplified
-Appendix to the Quant Simplified blog series - contains jupyter notebooks of case studies shared in the articles.
+# Quant Simplified - Appendices
+This repository contains the jupyter notebooks containing the codes for some of the examples in the Quant Simplified articles.

+For more information on the Quant Simplified series, go to: https://www.quantcollective.io/quant-simplified.html.

+You may read the articles, and other articles outside of the series, on Medium via https://caden-finsinyur.medium.com/.